sanjeevyg14/Travonex/README2.md

 ## 6. Notes for Backend Developers

-This frontend prototype is designed to be "backend-ready."
+The frontend is designed for production and is fully "backend-ready."
 All UI components and data flows are built with the expectation of being connected to a robust backend API.
 Here are the key integration points:

 ### 6.1.
 Core Data Models
 Your database schema should align with the TypeScript types defined in `src/lib/types.ts`.
 The most critical models to implement are: